King County will drop mask mandate Tuesday. But some aren’t ready to go barefaced

 King County is formally lifting its mask mandate Tuesday, which means fully vaccinated residents are free to shed face coverings when outdoors and in most indoor spaces.

 The county has repealed the mandate now that it has reached its goal of having 70% of local eligible residents fully vaccinated on June 15 — triggering a two-week countdown.
-The mandate also ends before the state is expected to lift COVID restrictions on Wednesday.
+The mandate also ends before the state is expected to lift COVID-19 restrictions on Wednesday.
 Washington is among the few states in the country with coronavirus restrictions still in place.

 The local directive urged those 5 and older to continue wearing a mask in indoor public spaces, unless the establishment used a “state-approved method” to assure people inside were fully vaccinated.
-It was issued late May, after the federal Center for Disease Control and the Washington Department of Health relaxed its mask guidance to allow fully vaccinated people to stop wearing masks outdoors and in most indoor settings.
+It was issued late May, after the federal Centers for Disease Control and the Washington Department of Health relaxed its mask guidance to allow fully vaccinated people to stop wearing masks outdoors and in most indoor settings.

 Without a local mandate, it means that Washington state’s mask guidance is now in effect in King County.